 - Company Name and Address

 - Duties (use bullet points to document these duties – illustrating a parallel between your own skill set and experience and what the role requires)

 This should include college or university qualifications, any other qualifications or training you have undertaken, and, if part of the "essential requirements" for the role you're applying to, your 2nd level or school qualifications.
 As with the Employment section, start with the most recent qualification and work your way back, again using the bullet point format.

 There is no need to list every subject, module or grade achieved.
 Your Education section should be succinct so as not to use up valuable space on your CV.

 Hobbies and Interests

-Your references are referees or people who can testify about your character, your skills set, your experiences and your abilities.
+Your references are referees or people who can testify to your character, your skill set, your experiences and your abilities.
 Usually, employers will seek references from another previous employer, although there may be exceptions to this rule.

 I hope you find this helpful in preparing your winning CV.
-If you have any questions and would like to contact me directly, mail email@example.com
+If you have any questions and would like to contact me directly, you can email me at email@example.com